Muhafiz Khan Mosque

-The Muhafiz Khan Mosque is a fifteenth-century mosque located in the city of Ahmedabad in the Indian state of Gujarat.
+The Muhafiz Khan Mosque is a fifteenth-century mosque located in the city of Ahmedabad in the state of Gujarat, India.
 It is considered to be one of the more exceptional structures in the city.
-The mosque was constructed in 1465 by Jamail-ud-Din Muhafiz Khan during the reign of Mahmud Shah I (1458-1511), and is considered to be an excellent example of Mughal architecture.
+The mosque was constructed in 1465 by Jamail-ud-Din Muhafiz Khan during the reign of Mahmud Shah I (1458–1511), and is considered to be an excellent example of Mughal architecture.
 It is named for the governor of the region at that time.

-The mosque is a protected building under the auspices of the Archaeological Survey of India.
+The mosque is a protected building, listed as a Monument of National Importance.